PSLmodels/Cost-of-Capital-Calculator/README.md

 ## Citing the B-Tax
  Preferred citation:
- DeBacker, Jason, and Ben Gardner (2016),
- B-Tax (Version )[Source code], https://github.com/open-source-economics/B-Tax
+ DeBacker, Jason, and Ben Gardner (2016),B-Tax (Version 0.1)[Source code], https://github.com/open-source-economics/B-Tax

 ## About OSPC
  The Open-Source Policy Center (OSPC) seeks to make policy analysis more transparent, trustworthy, and collaborative by harnessing open-source methods to build cutting-edge economic models.